Success is counted sweetest

 It is not for kings, O Lemuel, it is not for kings to drink wine; nor for princes strong drink: Lest they drink, and forget the law, and pervert the judgment of any of the afflicted.
 Give strong drink unto him that is ready to perish, and wine unto those that be of heavy hearts.
 Let him drink, and forget his poverty, and remember his misery no more.

-When this poem was written, the Civil War was only a few years away |
+When this poem was written, the Civil War

 I think, though, that Dickinson is taking an overt Christian approach.
 She means us to read the battlefield with its purple Host and trumpets of triumph as a metaphor for heaven vs. hell.
 Those who lose a chance for heaven suffer a double whammy: both the doom of hell and the tantalizing sounds of heavenly – and eternally out-of-reach – triumph.